 An FUE hair transplant will produce more natural-looking results due to transplanting individual hair follicles, the hair then grows and replicates the natural appearance of hair.

 But Are Hair Plugs Better Than Hair Transplants?

 The only similarity between the two is that they both transplant real hair that behaves exactly like natural non-transplanted hair.

 However, hair plugs might need multiple sessions to complete a fuller look, whereas FUE is finished in just a couple of sessions.
 Moreover, hair plugs are not natural looking like the FUE transplants.
 Furthermore, the FUE restoration method is so fine that the difference with your natural hair will be unnoticeable.
 It is revolutionary in that it does not leave any scars and recovery time is shorter than that of plugs.

 What Are The Advantages Of FUE Hair Transplant Over Hair Plugs?

 The major disadvantage of hair plugs is that they look very unnatural as the plugs are big and round, and they leave gaps between the transplanted hairlines.
 Therefore, the FUE method is the best option for perfect natural results.
 The transplanted hair cannot be distinguished from the natural hair and this produces successful results.

 Hair plugs is an antiquated method that is rarely used if not at all nowadays.
-The FUE hair transplant is the usual recommended technique to follow according to doctors and clinicians who use advanced and superior technology.
+The FUE hair transplant is the usual recommended technique to follow according to doctors, clinicians and hair transplant surgeons who use advanced and superior technology.